thebookwright/awakenAI/CODE_OF_CONDUCT.md

 # 🧭 Code of Conduct

-AdytumAI is a project founded on mindfulness, inclusivity, and mutual respect.
+AwakenAI is a project founded on mindfulness, inclusivity, and mutual respect.

 We believe that the **energy behind the code** matters as much as the code itself.